MikeRatcliffe/Recipes/recipes/salad-—-tuna.md

 2. Spread the leaves over the bottom of the serving bowl.
 3. Add tuna.
 4. Top with hard-boiled eggs, mayo mixed with lemon juice and spring onion.
-5. Drizzle with extra virgin olive oil
+5. Drizzle with olive oil

 ## based on